 No!
 While some of the topics will be similar to some competition math, most of it will be different.
 The problems that we do in camp can be open ended, and often have more than one solution.
-Campers spend a lot of time working in groups, and having different perspectives helps the group solve problems better!
+Campers are encouraged to spend a lot of time working in groups, and having different perspectives helps solve problems better!

 Do I need to have good grades in math class to participate in SIM Camp?

-No. We are looking for students who are enthusiastic about math, and this does not always mean getting good grades.
+No. SIM Camp is for students who are enthusiastic about math, and this does not always mean getting good grades.
 If you like making sense of ideas, looking for patterns, and figuring out why things work, SIM Camp is for you!

 Is SIM Camp a good place to get tutoring or get ahead in school over the summer?

 SIM Camp is not a tutoring program or summer school.
 It is an opportunity to play with fun mathematical ideas that are not usually covered in school.

 What supplies do I need for SIM Camp?

 The most useful supplies for the course content now available will be a compass (you can make your own here), a ruler (or other straightedge, such as a hardcover book, cereal box, etc), scissors (or other method for dividing paper, such as these), pen or pencil, and paper.

 SIM Camp Epsilon (for rising 8th-10th graders) was from June 8-12.
 SIM Camp Delta (for rising 10th-12th graders) was from June 22-26.
 SIM Camp hours were from 9am-4:15pm CDT, with plenty of breaks for lunch and relaxing.
 Certain course materials will be made available during the months of July and August 2020.

 SIM Camp is run by graduates students in the University of Illinois Department of Mathematics.
 The courses are developed and run by graduate students and undergraduate assistant instructors.